-There are different types of penile implants that ultimately all serve the same purpose: to provide an on-demand and completely reliable erection for men suffering ED.
+There are different types of penile implants that ultimately all serve the same purpose: to provide an on-demand and completely reliable erection for men with ED.
 These are custom sized for each individual.
 The implant is placed inside the penis through a short 30-minute to 1-hour surgery performed by Dr. Ashley Tapscott.
-Once placed, the penile implant is completely hidden within your body, invisible your partner if closely examined.
+Once placed, the penile implant is completely hidden within your body, invisible to your partner if closely examined.

 When should I consider getting a penile implant?

-When considering penile implant surgery, it is important to discuss all your options with an erectile dysfunction specialist such as Dr. Tapscott who has proven knowledge, skills and experience.
+When considering penile implant surgery, it is important to discuss all your options with an erectile dysfunction specialist such as Dr. Tapscott who has proven knowledge, skills, and experience.
 Surgery for penile implants is usually performed by Dr. Tapscott when a patient has a clear medical cause for erectile dysfunction and when the problem is unlikely to improve naturally or be resolved with other medical treatments.
 Sometimes a penile prosthesis is implanted by Dr. Tapscott to reconstruct the penis when scarring has caused the penis to curve during erections, which is also known as Peyronie's disease.

 What can I expect during a penile prosthesis surgery?

 Expect Dr. Tapscott and her team to place you under general anesthesia for your comfort.
 First, she will make a small incision above the penis, where it joins the abdomen, or below, where it joins the scrotum.
 She will then insert the implant and sutures your incision closed.
 The total procedure time is typically less than an hour.

 Following penile implant surgery, you may experience some discomfort or pain for several weeks or receive a prescription for narcotic pain medication.
 Other recommendations might include restricting your driving and refraining from sexual activity for a month or two.